KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Day 4

 In the morning we had a workshop about the importance of mindset and The Heroes Journey.
 We also discussed productive ways of giving and recieving feedback.
-- Afterwords we immediately dove right back into JavaScript, covering;
+- Afterwards we immediately dove right back into JavaScript, covering;
 - Objects
 - Arrays
 - More practice with for and while loops.

 ### Day 5 - Hackathon Friday

 So every Friday is Hackathon friday, where we spend the day completing a project in our pairs.
-Its a great opportunity to practise and cement the concepts we learned during the week.
+Its a great opportunity to practice and cement the concepts we learned during the week.
 We then give a 2 minute presentation of our project to other groups at the end of the day.

-Todays challenge was to make a rock scissor paper game.
+Today's challenge was to make a rock scissor paper game.
 We managed to complete the challenge using functions, arrays, if statements and while loops.
 The game generated a random move for the computer and also kept track of total games, wins, loses and draws.

 My coding partner and I were quite happy with the outcome of the task, given the limited time and knowledge we have.
 I'm looking forward to refactoring the code and adding DOM interactivity in my free time.

 ### Day 6 and 7 (Sunday and Bank Holiday Monday)

 - Spent some time working through some classes on Scrimba's 'Learn JS for free' course.
-Reviewing, practising and cementing some concepts we learned during the week.
+Reviewing, practicing and cementing some concepts we learned during the week.
 - Introduction to Code Wars.
 Watched some videos about breaking code wars tasks down and completed a few challenges/ katas.
 Reached 7 Kyu level.

 ### Reflections after week 1 of the School of Code.

 Things I've been reflecting on at the end of the week:

-- Taking a few babysteps everyday will soon add up.
+- Taking a few baby steps everyday will soon add up.
 Consistency is the key.
 - Once I got used to pair-programming I can really see the benefits if it.
-We were catching each others errors as we went and often we solved problems by just talking it through with each other.
+We were catching each other's errors as we went and often we solved problems by just talking it through with each other.
 - The importance of celebrating the little wins and learning from failures.
 It was especially nice to be be able to share the wins with my coding partner and also to support each other when failing.
 - 'Compare yourself to your past self and not to others'.
-This is also something our teachers have reitorated several times.
+This is also something our teachers have reiterated several times.
-- But also, in relation to the previouse point, the reality that Imposter Syndrome is something that will come and go, and how it's basically something I will just have to learn to live with.
+- But also, in relation to the previous point, the reality that Imposter Syndrome is something that will come and go, and how it's basically something I will just have to learn to live with.
 - The importance of taking breaks.
-Applying the mental approach I use in physical excercise such as, 'push forward' and 'dig deeper', seems to actually be a hindrance when trying to solve coding problems.
+Applying the mental approach I use in physical excercice such as, 'push forward' and 'dig deeper', seems to actually be a hindrance when trying to solve coding problems.
 I realised that taking a short break or coming back to the problem later can actually be far more effective.

 ### Day 8